msgflo/msgflo/README.md

 #### Connecting ports to queues

 The coordinator can tell a participant to connect an inport of a running graph to a message queue with the `connectinport` message with the following payload:

-* `src`:
+* `src`: source
   - `queue`: message queue name
   - `options`: queue options as specified by the message queue implementation
-* `tgt`:
+* `tgt`: target
   - `port`: port name
   - `index`: connection index (optional, for addressable ports)
 * `metadata` (optional): structure of key-value pairs for edge metadata
 * `graph`: graph the action targets

 The coordinator can also tell a participant to connect an outport of a running graph to a message queue with the `connectoutport` message with the following payload:

-* `src`:
+* `src`:  source
   - `port`: port name
   - `index`: connection index (optional, for addressable ports)
 * `tgt`: